jinxin0731/jinxin0731/README.md

 - I'm Xin Jin
 - born and raised in China
 - a second year graduate student at Northeastern University Sillicon Valley campus
-- majored in Computer Science.
+- majored in Computer Science

 ---